My Step-by-Step Guide to Starting a New Garden

 Project 17: Plan your vegie patch

-• On small sites or windy sites, you will likely have a few dotted about rather than one biggie.
+Use ropes or hoses to mock up your vegie growing areas.
+On small sites or windy sites, you may need a few dotted about rather than one biggie.

 Project 18: Start your vegie beds